 PRO TIP: Try this the Dash Rapid Egg Cooker for the easiest, most perfect hard boiled eggs!
 The shell literally comes right off!

 This kicked up deviled egg recipe are the perfect appetizer for brunch, holidays or any party!

 - 2 cups frozen, shredded hash browns

 - 1/2 cup mayonnaise

-- 1 tablespoon worcestershire sauce
+- 1 tablespoon Worcestershire sauce

-- 2 teaspoons whole grain mustard
+- 2 teaspoons spicy brown mustard

-- chopped chives for garnish
+- Chopped chives for garnish

-- Once the filling has cooled, add the mayonnaise, worcestershire sauce, mustard and half the reserved yolks from the hard boiled eggs.
+- Once the filling has cooled, add the mayonnaise, Worcestershire sauce, mustard and half the reserved yolks from the hard boiled eggs.

 - Stir to combine.

 - Stuff the eggs with the filling and garnish with chives.